beaujeant/beaujeant.github.io/AppSec101/memory.md

 I personally prefer this representation (lowest at top) because later when using _debuggers_, memory areas are usually represented in that order.

-> Note: Those diagrams represent the layout for 32-bit Linux application.
+> __Note__: Those diagrams represent the layout for 32-bit Linux application.
 The main different with 32-bit Windows application is the repartition between kernel-land (2GB) and user-land (2GB).

 ### Kernel and user-land